Homework, Goat trotters in spicy sauce

 Place over medium heat and stir frequently.

-Stir until it has thickened enough and might start to stick to the bottom of the pot.
+Stir until it has thickened enough and might start sticking to the bottom of the pot.

 Take off the heat and serve on a platter.
 Garnish with reserved onions and utazi.